codecov/example-objc/README.md

 # Setup

 * Create a shared scheme for your test target https://i.imgur.com/JKNFq0G.png
+* At the highest, your deployment target can be 8.1 or earlier.
+This will update as Travis supports more simulators.
 * Write unit tests
 * Setup your CI